The Rock-Solid Way to Get a Biz Credit Card

 With all preceding cards discussed, you ought to have good consumer credit in order to get approval.
 But what happens if your personal credit isn’t really good, and you don’t have a guarantor?

 This is the time when building business credit makes a ton of sense even when you have good personal credit.
-Because establishing your company credit helps you get even more money, and without having a personal guarantee.
+This is because establishing your company credit helps you get even more money, and without having a personal guarantee.

-Company credit is credit in a company name, built with the company’s EIN number, and not the owner’s Social Security Number.
-When done correctly, you can build company credit without a personal credit check and no personal guarantee.
-This is a thing all other cards above can’t deliver.
+Company credit is credit in a company name, that’s associated with the company’s EIN number, and not the owner’s Social Security Number.
+When carried out correctly, company credit can be obtained without a personal credit check and no personal guarantee – a thing all other cards brought up can’t deliver.
 You can get three types of business credit cards.